| 1. | Introduction to C++ |

 {

-int& x=z; //This line is due to the argument line lessSimpleFunction(int& x)
+int& x=z; //This line is due to the parameter line lessSimpleFunction(int& x)

 std::cout<< "Executing function with x="<< x<< std::endl;